elpython/elpython-meta/README.md

 - maintenance branches with even stricter backwards compatibility requirements than regular CPython maintenance branches
-- long-lived maintenance branches that permit feature backports from later CPython feature releases
+- long-lived maintenance branches that permit feature and performance improvement backports from later CPython feature releases
 - features of interest to enterprise Python users where it isn't clear yet if the associated maintenance burdens will be low enough for the CPython community project to reasonably accept
 - provisional availability of new features that have been accepted for a future CPython feature release,